rubrikinc/terraform-provider-polaris/docs/index.md

 The following environmental variables can be used to override the default behavior of the provider:
 * `RUBRIK_POLARIS_LOGLEVEL` - Overrides the log level of the provider.
 Valid log levels are: `FATAL`, `ERROR`, `WARN`, `INFO`, `DEBUG`, `TRACE` and `OFF`.
 The default log level of the provider is `WARN`.
+* `RUBRIK_POLARIS_TOKEN_CACHE` - Overrides whether the token cache should be used or not.
+By default, the token cache is used.
+* `RUBRIK_POLARIS_TOKEN_CACHE_DIR` - Overrides the directory where cached authentication tokens are be stored.
+By default, the OS default directory for temporary files are used.
+* `RUBRIK_POLARIS_TOKEN_CACHE_KEY` - Overrides the encryption key used to encrypt authentication tokens.
+The encryption key needs to be exactly 32 bytes long and base64 encoded.
+By default, the encryption key is derived from the local user account or the service account.

 When using a local user account the following environmental variables can be used to override the default local user account behavior: